TamaraAlhajj/SysMon/README.md

 ## Background

 Using the Linux operating system, this utility offers a simple to use system monitor, that provides system information for temperatures of various hardware components.
 In addition, the software also the ability to detect memory leaks from running processes.

-## Motivation

-The built in software does not have this capability and requires more work that necessary.

-## Goals

-Our goal is provide the user with a friendly graphical interface that allows the user to view their system's information without doing a ton of work.
-We also aim to provide the user with useful tools that detect potential problems, such as a memory leak.

 ## Authors